 There is so much to learn about archaeology.
 SO MUCH!
 It’s crucial to keep building your knowledge about the field.
-Here is a short list of things you can do to increase your knowledge about archaeology:
+Here are 3 things you can do to increase your knowledge about archaeology:

 - Take Courses: Take all the worthwhile courses you can about the subject.
 Also, if a great instructor is offering a course and it’s not an archaeological subject that interests you, still take the course.
 Why?
 You will definitely learn something AND you will learn a key lesson in how to make material engaging and digestible to broader audiences.
 This is an invaluable skill.

 - Read: Courses and lectures are great, but you need to read.
 Do your reading for class, especially primary sources.
 Textbooks are a great way to get an overview of a subject, but if you really want to understand the debates, nuances, and all the good stuff, you have to read the primary sources.
-Yes, they are hard to dissect at times, but it gets better with practice.
-For tips on organizing sources, check out this post.
+Yes, they are hard to dissect at times, but it gets better with practice (Check out my post on organizing sources).
 In addition to primary sources, there are increasingly good popular books about archaeology, which are written by archaeologists.
 These are good starting points in which to increase your functional knowledge outside the classroom.

 Tip 2: Learn languages